 Donald Trump does not seem to satisfy either Plato or Aristotle’s conditions for a virtuous person.
 Recall that, for Plato, our non-rational elements — emotions and base urges — should always be kept in line by reason.
 For Aristotle, a virtuous state is reflected in the appropriate way we approach and respond to the world.

-If nothing else, Trump’s Twitter feed should convince anyone he tends toward one or the other spectrum of Aristotelian vice.
+If nothing else, Trump’s Twitter feed should convince even a casual reader that he tends toward one or the other spectrum of Aristotelian vice.
 He is often self-indulgent, boorish, petty, spiteful, boastful, and vain.
 Rarely is he guided by reason, as Plato would expect.
 Consider, for example, his response to an interview question about sacrifice.
 Trump’s response to criticism from Gold Star father, Khzir Khan, who spoke at the 2016 Democratic National Convention, was to make insinuations about Mrs. Khan.
 She had joined her husband on stage, but did not speak.
 Trump claimed she wasn’t allowed to do so, the insinuation being that she was oppressed by Islam’s standards.
 Worse yet, in response to Mr. Khan’s claim that Trump hadn’t sacrificed anything — certainly not the sacrifice of a child to country — he responded, “I think I’ve made a lot of sacrifices.
 I’ve worked very, very hard.
 I’ve created thousands and thousands of jobs.”
 Even the most self-confident among us should at least think twice before making such an assertion.

 Equally troubling is the worry that Trump might not have the virtues required to avoid a conflict of interest.
-Given the variety of things he’s said and done, ‘trust me, I’ve turned my businesses over to my children’ isn’t heartening.
-There isn’t a lot of trust in elected officials as it is — Trump’s “drain the swamp” mantra was wildly popular, which suggests a lack of confidence in leadership at the federal leve.
+Given the variety of things he’s said and done, ‘trust me, I’ve turned my businesses over to my children,’ isn’t heartening.
+There isn’t a lot of trust in elected officials as it is — Trump’s “drain the swamp” mantra was wildly popular, which suggests a lack of confidence in leadership at the federal level.
 Sure, Trump isn’t a politician, so he hasn’t had the opportunity, as have other elected officials, to test the good will of the electorate.
-He has lived, however, decades in public eye.
+He has lived, however, decades in the public eye.
 These decades have, arguably, not been spent developing the sort of character we should trust not to take advantage of his political position in order to enrich himself.

 Not surprisingly, both Plato and Aristotle link their ethics to politics.
 In his Republic, Plato tells us that the ruling class consists of philosophers.
 It is their devotion to knowledge, and their cultivation of their rationality, after all, which puts them in the best position to know how to lead.
 Moreover, they are not motivated by a desire for power, wealth, or social status — quite the contrary.
 Consequently, they don’t view political life favorably.
 Without a personal interest in leading, and because they are committed to Truth, they will, according to Plato, always seek the good of the whole.
 Clearly, they will not experience any conflict of interest, because such conflicts don’t occur for them.